1.0 Study OP0201-C-006 ("C-006") Protocol Summary

 Twice daily treatment with 10 mg intranasal OP0201 or 0 mg intranasal placebo for a total of 20 doses, as well as standard oral antibiotic treatment for a total of 20 doses, will be initiated on Day 1.
 The first dose of the intranasal study treatment will be administered in the study center under supervision of the study staff.

-The power calculation is based on a Pearson chi square test of the primary efficacy endpoint using a 2-sided significance level of 0.05.
-The minimally important difference in proportions for the primary efficacy endpoint is approximately 0.25.
-With 70 Participants randomized per treatment group, and assuming a 5% dropout rate with dropouts counted as failures, this Phase 2a study will have 80% power to detect at least a 0.247 true difference in proportions (0.235 difference adjusted for dropouts) based on a 40% true response rate in placebo-treated participants.
+The power calculation is based on a 2-sided Pearson chi square test of each of the 2 endpoints in the primary efficacy endpoint family and control for Type 1 error using the step-up Hochberg procedure.
+The minimally important difference in proportions for both endpoints is approximately 0.25.
+With 70 Participants randomized per treatment group, and assuming a 12% dropout rate with dropouts counted as failures, this Phase 2a study will have 87% power to detect a treatment effect in at least 1 of the 2 endpoints assuming 40% of placebo-treated Participants will have no bulging TM at Day 4 and 30% of placebo-treated Participants will have no MEE at Day 12.

 Populations for Analyses